hugoduncan/dado/dev/design/adr/adr-ai-message.md

 	It can use the `#"```(\w+)\n[;#]+\s*(.+?)\n([\s\S]*?)```"` regex.
     This may need to be modified to support new other languages.

+  - diff block extraction from a response.
+This should use the Update Extractor component.
+It returns a string will all the diffs that have been found.

   - Provide validator functions for use by other components in pre and post conditions.
 The validator functions are not meant to